Border guard: Spain

-In Spain, the paramilitary Guardia Civil is responsible for protecting the borders.
+In Spain, the law enforcement agencies Guardia Civil and National Police are responsible for protecting the borders.
 There is also a specialized service of the Department of Customs and Special Taxes, the Servicio de Vigilancia Aduanera, that has some general border guard duties.

 Tajikistan

 The Border Troops of Tajikistan, also called the Border Service, are part of the Military of Tajikistan and answer to the Interior Ministry.
-They often train with the Afghan Border Police, and jointly trained with the military of Kyrgyzstan in 2011.
+They often trained with the Afghan Border Police, and jointly trained with the military of Kyrgyzstan in 2011.

 Thailand

 The Border Patrol Police is Thailand's police force responsible for border security and counter-insurgency, and operates as the law-enforcement arm in conjunction with Thahan Phran, the ranger paramilitary arm of the Royal Thai Army.